hackerb9/ruthyn-locale/README.md

 ### Differences

-* The ruthyn.charmap file is the only source that needs to be changed to create a module for a different character set.
+* The ruthyn.charmap file is the only source that needs to be changed to create modules for different character sets.
 The old .c and .h files have been removed as they are now automatically generated.

 * The module can be dynamically loaded by calling GNU glibc's